 How Long You Have Worked Remotely: 2 years

-Why Working Remotely Works for You: I really enjoy being able to concentrate independently on certain tasks and projects after receiving guidance from my team or a client.
+Why Working from Home Works for You: I really enjoy being able to concentrate independently on certain tasks and projects after receiving guidance from my team or a client.
 Working from home greatly reduces the number of distractions that may come up in a normal office setting.
 I would also say you can be a lot more intentional about when mental breaks are needed.
 I make sure to strategically place them in my schedule.

 How Long You Have Worked Remotely: Ten years this month.

-This is the One Thing That Allows Me to Thrive in Working Remotely: Ensuring I have sufficient childcare to cover my working hours, even if I am not “in an office.”
+This is the One Thing That Allows Me to Thrive in Working Remotely: Ensuring I have sufficient childcare to cover my working hours.
+Even if I am not “in an office.”
 Being able to focus on work between 4-6pm in the afternoons while my kids are being watched by someone else has really made a difference.

 How Long You Have Worked Remotely: 5 years of flexible work arrangements; past 2 consecutive years